tarwn/lessthandot-hugo/blogs/content/posts/2010-12-29-review-of-my-2010-goals.md

 Stephenie Meyer: [Breaking Dawn][12]

 Why oh why did I start this series, the first two books were fine but then it became ridiculous.
-Renesmee really…?
+Renesmee really...?
 Renesmee is a vampire/human hybrid member of the Olympic Coven.
 She is the daughter of Edward Cullen and Bella Swan, and the imprintee of Jacob Black

 Of course after I 'invested' all the time into the books so far I had no choice to finish it.
 I do not recommend this